 Goodnight Moon 123 by Margaret Wise Brown uses the familiar illustrations from the classic book by Margaret Wise Brown and turns it into a counting book.
 The page with 100 stars really has 100 stars on it, count and see!

 by Emma Chichester Clark is a cute little book about a Grandma and granddaughter counting things in their every day.
-The counting is simple and easy to follow along with but what makes this book standout for me is how sweet the bond between the generations are.
-My son loves this book because he calls his paternal grandma Mimi .
+The counting is simple and easy to follow along with but what makes this book stand out for me is how sweet the bond between the generations is.
+My son loves this book because he calls his paternal grandma Mimi.
 When we read it we make the Grandma in the book Mimi and the little monkey becomes my son.
 I like that we are counting while also celebrating a special bond in my son’s life.

 Eggs and Legs: Counting by Twos by Michael Dahl is a cute book with silly illustrations and a fun concept to teach counting by twos.
 The book counts from 0-20 by 2s but each page has multiple depictions of each number including dots to count and the number in the text.
 This was super useful to show my son as we counted by 2s that we weren’t skipping the numbers, just grouping them to count faster.
 Fun and useful book.

 Fish Eyes: A Book You Can Count On by Lois Elhert is a classroom favorite in every school I have ever been in.
-The colors are so bright and the eye cut outs that give readers a sneak peak at what colors are coming next are fascinating for babies and kids alike.
-I have used this book for various themes like under the sea, shapes and of course counting.
+The colors are so bright and the eye cut-outs that give readers a sneak peek at what colors are coming next are fascinating for babies and kids alike.
+I have used this book for various themes like under the sea, shapes, and of course counting.

 One Little Chicken: A Counting Book by David Elliot was a great library find.
 You count chickens as they dance all different styles, my favorite being the chickens who dance the hula !
 The rhyming text is really fun and the pictures will make you giggle, I mean there are chickens in leotards doing ballet!
 Totally tickled my funny bone.
 The best part though is that it gets the reader involved after counting to ten, the chickens turn the tables stare at the reader and implore them to dance!
 One of my new favorite counting books.